mrsahin101/C_for_Dummies/Part_IV_C_Level/Notes.md

 - Return syntax : return(something); -> this returns value from function.
 Type of variable depends on function type.

 - In C language main has to be defined as int type.
 Returnig **0** means that given task was completed succesfully.
 Any other than **0** value means some sort of error condition was happened!.
 Before ANSI standart main function was commonly decleared as void.

+### include keyword
+- Syntax : #include <filename> or when you make own header : #include "filename" -> When using this, compiler looks in same directory as your source code file.